Miele Triflex HX1 vs. Dyson V15 Detect

 1. Cheaper option: The Triflex HX1 is a few hundred dollars cheaper than the V15 Detect.

-2. Above-average carpet cleaning performance: It isn’t far off with cleaning surface debris on carpets.
+2. Above-average carpet-cleaning performance: It isn’t far off in cleaning surface debris from carpets.

-3. Self-standing: It has one configuration where consumers can store it vertically without a third-party dock.
+3. Self-standing: It has one configuration that allows consumers to store it vertically without a third-party dock.

 5 Reasons to Choose the Dyson V15 Detect

-1. Longer run time: The V15 Detect more than doubles than Triflex HX1 run time with the cleaning nozzle (84 vs. 30 mins).
+1. Longer run time: The V15 delivers more than double the run time of the Triflex HX1 with the cleaning nozzle (84 vs. 30 mins).

 2. Better at cleaning hair: It’s better at resisting tangles, even with long hair strands above nine inches.